-Assassin bugs are a group of predatory insects including up to 150 different species, whose habitats range across the continental United States.
+Assassin bugs are a group of predatory insects including up to 3,000 species worldwide, with 160 species native to North America.
+Their habitats range across the continental United States.
 True to their name, assassin bugs are formidable insects that can spell trouble for many other insects.
 They're also, in some cases, dangerous for humans.
 It's good to get acquainted with the different insects that fall under this description, so you can determine which ones may be beneficial in your garden, and which ones should be approached with caution.

 What Are Assassin Bugs?

 Assassin bugs are not one specific insect but belong to a category made up of a number of different types of predatory insects, in the Reduviidae family.
 They typically target caterpillars, aphids, cucumber beetles, earwigs, and leafhoppers.
 The one physical feature these predators have in common is a "weapon": a beak-like proboscis that acts as a sort of dagger or sword.
 This elongated mouth part injects a deadly toxin into the prey insect's body, which liquifies the innards.
 That same mouth part is used to suck the body fluids of the "victim" like soda being sucked through a straw.
 Assassin bugs tend to breed in autumn, and some varieties of them can live for several years.